dartmouth-cs52/dartmouth-cs52.github.io/lectures/16_wrapup/index_slides.md

 * admits to not knowing python, flexbox, algorithms, node, bash
 * honestly inspiring to read - you don't need to know everything to be a contributor

 ---
+name: Love the Craft

+# Set up your editor the way you like it
+# Geek out about the tools of the trade
+# Enjoy the process
+# Get in the zone

+---
 name: Keep Building Stuff